 Our work together is primarily discussion-based.
-We will spend the first few weeks getting accustomed to the difficult theory by meeting via Zoom on every Tuesday and Thursday 12-1:15pm (synchronous).
-As everyone becomes accustomed to the workload and the difficult materials, we may drop down to one session per week.
+We will spend the first few weeks getting accustomed to the difficult theory by meeting via Zoom on every Friday 9:30-12:15pm (synchronous).
 Due to the sometimes precarious nature of our discussions, the Zoom sessions will not be recorded.